jaschn12/handelsregister/README.md

   -s SCHLAGWOERTER, --schlagwoerter SCHLAGWOERTER
                         Search for the provided keywords -so {all,min,exact}, --schlagwortOptionen {all,min,exact}
-                        Keyword options: all=contain all keywords; min=contain at least one keyword; exact=contain the exact company name.
+                        Keyword options: all=contain all keywords; min=contain
+                        at least one keyword; exact=contain the exact company name.
+  -ad, --currentHardCopy
+                        Download the 'Aktueller Abdruck'.
+  -cd, --chronologicalHardCopy
+                        Download the 'Chronologischer Abdruck'.
+  -hd, --historicalHardCopy
+                        Download the 'Historischer Abdruck'.
+  -si, --structuredContent
+                        Download the structured content as XML file.
+  -docs, --downloadAllDocuments
+                        Download all documents in the documents view.
 ```